Henry Pooley & Son

 Another example of the company's railway engine weighing scales can be found in the grounds of the Queen Victoria Museum and Art Gallery in Launceston, Tasmania, Australia.

 Another example of the company's agricultural weighing scales in its original position can be found in the grounds of Cragend Farm, Northumberland England United Kingdom.

-An 1930 dated example of the company's 20 ton weighbridge can be found at a disused railway station in Briar Close,Evesham,UK.
+A 1930 dated example of the company's 20 ton weighbridge can be found at a disused railway station in Briar Close, Evesham, UK.

 Another example of the company's engine weighing equipment can be found at the Surrey Hills Community Centre on Union Road, Surrey Hills, Melbourne, Victoria, Australia.

 A Locomotive Balancing Table made for the Victorian Railways in 1912 can be found at the Newport Workshops in Melbourne, Australia.
 It is operational and used regularly to weigh & balance steam locomotives by Steamrail Victoria.